 - Call the clinic in advance before presenting to the care providers.

-- Use respiratory and hand hygiene and cough etiquette when presenting to the health care facility and request a face mask as soon as they arrive.
+- Always use respiratory and hand hygiene and cough etiquette when presenting to the health care facility and wear a face mask.

-- If they present to a clinic or an emergency facility without calling in advance, they should alert registration staff immediately upon arrival of their symptoms so that measures can be taken to prevent COVID-19 transmission in the health care setting.
-Specific actions include placing a mask on the patient and rapidly putting the patient in a room or other space separated from other people.
+- Alert registration staff immediately upon arrival of their symptoms, if they present to a clinic or an emergency facility without calling in advance, so that measures can be taken to prevent COVID-19 transmission in the health care setting.
+Specific clinic actions include placing a mask on the patient and rapidly putting the patient in a room (if available, negative-pressure) or other space separated from other people.

-Guidance for Managing Persons with HIV who Develop COVID-19
+Guidance for Managing People with HIV Who Develop COVID-19

 - Manage symptoms at home with supportive care for symptomatic relief.